nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 - **svr** `<double default 1000.0>`

-   Stochastic velocity rescaling thermostat of Bussi, Donadio, and Parrinello,
+   Stochastic velocity rescaling thermostat of Bussi, Donadio, and Parrinello[@bussi2007].
- J. Chem.
-Phys.
-126, 014101 (2007)
    Number sets the relaxation parameter of the thermostat

 - **langevin** `<double default 0.1>`

-   Langevin dynamics, implementation according to Bussi and Parrinello Phys.
-Rev. E 75, 056707 (2007)
+   Langevin dynamics, implementation according to Bussi and Parrinello[@bussiparrinello2007].
    Number sets the value of the friction

 - **berendsen** `<double default 1000.0>`